 The reliability of AI information is determined by gathering information about AI usage recorded in the model file and creating a signature that can be verified when the model is reopened.
 The details of this are contained in a draft extension to the XMILE standard.

 AI support for model building and analysis is developing very quickly.
-Some of the developments are done on the sd-ai Gateway and will be available in any version of the software are 4.0.
+Some of the developments are done on the sd-ai Gateway and will be available in any version of the software after 4.0.
 Some, however, require coordination between the software and the gateway.

 The AI Assistant can help in all stages of model development and analysis, and will typically be used in an iterative manner.
 Model building can start from scratch, or be based on existing work.
 Variables and equations added by the assistant can be edited or deleted.
 Any errors introduced by the assistant can be corrected either using the assistant or by hand.
 Similarly, incomplete formulations or errors that result from editing can be presented to the assistant for completion or correction.